Estimated reading time: 10 minutes

 Since Chapter 342 does not specify a penalty for that violation, if its legal for a person 21 or older, it’s a petty misdemeanor for a person under 21 (after Aug.
 1, 2023), by operation of Minn.
 Stat. §645.241.
 But the various criminal provisions applicable to cannabis apply to adults, adults under 21, and juveniles.

-We hope that the 2023 marijuana reforms will reduce these harms caused by the laws, though of course they will not eliminate them.
+We hope that the 2023 marijuana reforms will reduce some of these harms caused by the laws, even though they will not eliminate them.

 The solution?
 Prevention.
 With help from Attorney Thomas Gallagher, prevent that conviction in the first place.